Mirabilis expansa: Intercropping

 Intercropping with maize is a very useful solution for preventing attacks from slugs and certain types of insects that dig into the plant's underground root.
 Intercropping provides a much stronger soil structure that will help the root develop.
 Intercropping increases predator biodiversity, which in turn helps limit pest outbreaks.
 An advantage of this pest solution is that many farmers already grow maize; however, a disadvantage of this solution is that some poor farmers cannot afford to intercrop.

+Potential wider adoption

+Potential advantages of Mauka for poor farmers are that it is very inexpensive to reproduce because it can be done by vegetative propagation and once it is planted it requires very little labour.
+A potential disadvantage is its long growing period.
+Poor farmers may not be able to wait two years for it to reach its optimal yields.